 The SIR study also found that using highly efficient insulation materials throughout the home, a retrofit which on average costs four times more than installing a biomass heating system would only offer CO2 savings of around 3300 kilograms (3.6 tons).

-The residential sector in America consists of about 127 million households (as of 2007).
-Approximately two percent already use wood and pellets as a primary or secondary source of heat - a huge population that is already preventing the addition of two to four million tons of carbon to the atmosphere every year.
-Even if prices of natural gas remain relatively cheap, oil prices rise, and government tax incentives increased, it is not inconceivable that another one percent of US households (1.2 million more homes) could start using biomass as a primary or secondary heat source within the next 5 years.
+The residential sector in America consists of about 80 million detached, single family households, including mobile homes (as of 2010).
+Approximately more than two percent already use wood and pellets as a primary source of heat - a huge population that is already preventing the addition of two to four million tons of carbon to the atmosphere every year.
+Even if prices of natural gas remain relatively cheap, oil prices rise, and government tax incentives increased, it is not inconceivable that another one percent of US households (1.2 million more homes) could start using biomass as a primary heat source within the next 5 years.

 Collectively, these additional stoves coming on the market will soon be replacing enough oil, gas, electric and propane heat to avoid the emission of a million tons of carbon every year.